Here are the instructions for Lyon CNSMD students wishing to take part in an Erasmus+ exchange.

 Students must register at the Lyon CNSMD before leaving for their exchange.
 Don’t forget to come and register at the Lyon CNSMD in September before you leave.
 Should you leave before the opening of the registrations, it can be possible to do it remotely depending on your academic cycle.

-Students’ study periods abroad are recognized by the Lyon CNSMD and count towards their diploma thanks to the European ‘ECTS’ credit transfer system and the learning agreement signed by the student with both institutions concerned by the exchange.
+Students’ study periods abroad are recognised by the Lyon CNSMD and count towards their diploma thanks to the European ‘ECTS’ credit transfer system and the learning agreement signed by the student with both institutions concerned by the exchange.

 During the study period abroad, students take courses that correspond to their main discipline and subsidiary courses that correspond to the ones the student should have taken in the home institution in order to obtain the ECTS credits that will validate the study period abroad.
 This list of courses can also be expanded according to the wish of the student.